cinderl/cmpweb/posts/hello.md

 ## 8. Blockquote and Footnote

-> This is a blockquote.
+> This is a *blockquote*.
 Use it for notable text, citations or emphasis.

 Here's a footnote example[^1].